DSPEngineer/Self-leveling_Platform_Control_System/README.md

 - Designer: Jose Pagan
 -  Started: 04/07/2025

-## 04/01/2025
+## 04/30/2025
-- Breadbaord Teents 4.1 + MPU6050
-- Not working, cannot get I2C across the bus
+-

-## 04/09/2025
+## 04/25/2025
-- Consulted with Dr. Berger on I2C debug techniques
+- Weekend goals:
-- Suggestions
+  - Learn Euler angles
-  - Ckeck connections (SCA, SCD, etc)
-  - Look at signals with logic probe AND oscilloscope
-  - Use terminating resistors (need to lookup sizing)
-  - try for device ID (whoami) message
+  - Learn more about digital LPF
+  - apply this to accelerometer and gyro readings
+- Update code and initiate github

 ## 04/15/2025
 - Consulted with Dr. Berger on I2C debug